Last updated September 8, 2021

 Can I choose which vaccine I get?

 We are not able to offer a choice of which vaccine version you will get if you are scheduled for a vaccination at Dana-Farber.
-Our vaccine supply is controlled by the state of Massachusetts, so you will receive whichever vaccine is available on the day
+Our vaccine supply is controlled by the state of Massachusetts.

 Should I get a COVID-19 vaccine if I've recently had cellular therapy (such as CAR T-cell therapy) or a stem cell transplant?